awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ### View status using the console<a name="viewing_status-new-console"></a>

-You can view status checks using the AWS Management Console\.
+You can view status checks by using the AWS Management Console\.

 ------
 #### [ New console ]